-Britons Evans and Draper both beaten in Paris
+Nadal beaten in first match since becoming father

 Draper, 20, fell to a 6-3 7-5 loss against US Open semi-finalist Tiafoe.

-Cameron Norrie, the last Briton remaining in the draw, plays France's Corentin Moutet in his second round match in Paris later on Wednesday.
+Cameron Norrie, the last Briton remaining in the draw, plays France's Corentin Moutet in his second-round match in Paris later on Wednesday.

 - Novak Djokovic begins with win over Maxime Cressy